ishaan119/FoundingEngineersPlaybook/README.md

 - Multiple long-living branches, typically `main` (or `master`) and `develop`
 - Additional branches for features, releases, and hotfixes

-> Opinion: In practice, using three long-living branches (`main`, `qa`, `develop`) makes development smoother.If you’re dealing with legacy software, Git Flow is often the best option.

 This workflow excels in environments with specific testing, compliance needs, and larger teams.
 It provides clear traceability for features, testing status, and live releases.

 #### Example Workflow: